wraeclast-online/wraeclast-online/README.md

 ![cappp1](https://cloud.githubusercontent.com/assets/75921/19652016/c72baec2-9a41-11e6-8721-e8a3cb4b10c5.jpg)

 Hotkey `v` is used to toggle the Wraeclast-Online Browser (**WOB**).
 This hotkey is global like in AutoHotKey (AHK).
+The Window can be dragged by holding `alt` and drag by mouse.
 A system tray is provided, double click to open.
 Right click for options.
 You can set a different url here.

 On the commandline, you can also set the default url to be used: